 What’s the best way to clean your camera?
 Prevent it from becoming dirty in the first place.

 So in the following sections, I’m going to share my best tips for keeping your camera and lenses safe in tough environments, starting with:

 Camera equipment and water (either rain or snow) don’t mix.
 Rain, in particular, can be hazardous to your equipment, especially if it’s coming down hard.

 Fortunately, there’s a simple fix: Use a waterproof cover.

 This fits around your camera setup and protects it from the elements (though it leaves a hole in the front for your lens, and will have openings in the side for your hands so that you can access your camera settings easily).

-No. They’re inconvenient to work with, because it’s tough to access your lens’s zoom ring or focus ring.
-And it can be difficult to use a waterproof cover while looking through your camera’s viewfinder (I often have to fiddle around for this to work, because the cover gets in the way, even when it’s a clear plastic).
+No. They’re inconvenient to work with because it’s tough to access your lens’s zoom ring or focus ring.
+And it can be difficult to use a waterproof cover while looking through your camera’s viewfinder.

 But it’s worth the inconvenience, given the alternative.

-You see, when your camera and lens has been out in the cold, and then suddenly moves back into a warm environment, condensation will form on the front of the lens.
+When your setup has been out in the cold and then suddenly moves back into a warm environment, condensation will form on the front of the lens.